Welcome back to Elms College!

 Who will be caring for my student?
 If your student becomes ill while living on campus, they will be asked to contact the Health Center for symptom screening and our staff will direct them on their next steps.
 Each situation will be addressed on a case-by-case basis.

 If my student becomes ill where will they stay?

 We are requesting students return home, if at all possible, if they need to be isolated as this is in the student’s and campus community’s best interest for health and safety.
-If a student is unable to return home, Elms College has a designated isolation housing area.
+If a student is unable to return home, they will be moved into the designated isolation housing area.
 The Health Center Director will remain in close contact with the ill student to monitor their status until their health status improves and they are permitted to safely vacate isolation and return to the campus community.

 Will I be notified if my student becomes ill, or needs to be tested for COVID-19?

 If your student is under the age of 18, yes, you will be notified.
 Once a student reaches the age of 18 they are considered an adult and the Health Center is not allowed to share protected health information under the guidelines of HIPPA unless the student authorizes them to do so.
 If your student is over the age of 18 they can voluntarily sign an authorized release waiver allowing the Health Center to share their health information with whoever they would like.

 If my student has no cold symptoms but still needs medical care, i.e. for an injury, how will they be protected?

 The Health Center is divided into separate zones for both “sick” and “well” students respectively.
 Sick students will be isolated into a separate area to reduce transmission to healthy students.
 All students will be seen by appointments only and will not be mingling with others during their time in the Health Center.

 Is there 24-hour care if my child is ill?

 The College has health and safety protocols to ensure your student is cared for around the clock.
 While our nurses are not on the premises after-hours, the Wellness Center Directors have created a protocol to ensure proper continuity of care after-hours that has been successful for our community.